 We used it for the sign-in table at Cooper’s Hawk Winery.
 It was amazing.
 Corks all over the table, a Sharpie & an empty mason jar.
-That post will come soon enough.
+Check it out here: Wine Cork Guest Sign-in Table.

 Since the beginning of time, we have always talked about using conversation hearts for our Valentine’s Day Mantle Décor.
 Every year, we have ended up doing something else instead.
 We’re just not down with grabbing $6 bag of candies that we’re not going to eat.
 Since we’re just going to watch them dry up over the course of a month, it never seemed reasonable.

 Ahhhh…my sweet Dollar Tree, fulfilling my decoration needs.
 We walked right into the store, hand in hand and made direct eye contact with an entire shelf full of happy bags of conversation hearts.
 You should’ve seen us.
 We were like children at a candy store.
 You would think we were going to eat the bags right there to the face.

 What’s funny is that we really aren’t going to eat them!
 They’re just so cute.
 We bought two bags to fill mason jars around the house, more specifically for the mantle.
 Later on in the week, we grabbed another bag because we wanted to make cute little valentine gifts that we could give away.
 With candy, sugar & rose oil, we made the cutest Conversation Heart Sugar Scrub.